Ireland Pilgrimage | May 2018

 Transport & Accommodation

-- Flights from Ottawa or Halifax to Dublin and return with WestJet
+- Flights from Ottawa, Halifax, Toronto or St. John's to Dublin and return with WestJet

 - 1 night hotel accommodation in Belfast, Europa Hotel or similar

 - 2 nights hotel accommodation in Donegal, Harvey’s Point or similar